What Lincoln Knew

 I claim not to have controlled events but confess plainly that events have controlled me.
 Now at the end of three years’ struggle, the nation’s condition is not what either party or any man devised or expected.
 God alone can claim it.

 So eventually, in the fastness of the night while he sat in the telegraph room with a blanket over his shoulders waiting for the messenger boys to deliver him the latest messages, ticktacking off the wire from the battlefield, he could not avoid reaching for a religious register to ponder the higher meaning of it all.
 For men and women of his generation, schooled every Sunday, this could only mean inquiring into the ways of Providence.
 The standard consolation offered in every church, in every gathering, in every solemn speech, to those who had lost their sons in battle, was that they had died in a holy cause.
-Harriet Beecher Stowe’s ferocious “Battle Hymn of the Republic” had become the Union’s marching song, sung to vindicate every blow of “His terrible swift sword.”
-Lincoln had wept when he had heard it first, but now he had seen the full measure of what the sword had done and the slaughter inflicted in God’s name.
+Julia Ward Howe’s ferocious “Battle Hymn of the Republic” had become the Union’s marching song, sung to vindicate every blow of “His terrible swift sword.”* Lincoln had wept when he had heard it first, but now he had seen the full measure of what the sword had done and the slaughter inflicted in God’s name.
 God must be on their side, everyone believed.
 But how, he began to ask, could that be true?